 Marlon James’ first novel, John Crow's Devil, tells the story of a biblical struggle in a remote Jamaican village in the 1950s.
 Though rejected 70 times before being accepted for publication, John Crow's Devil went on to become a finalist for the Los Angeles Times Book Prize and the Commonwealth Writers Prize, as well as a New York Times Editor's Choice.
 His second novel, The Book of Night Women, is about a slave women's revolt on a Jamaican plantation in the early 19th century.
 The work won the 2010 Dayton Literary Peace Prize, Minnesota Book Award, and was a finalist for the 2010 National Book Critics Circle Award in fiction, as well as an NAACP Image Award.
 James’ short fiction and nonfiction have been anthologized in Bronx Noir, The Book of Men: Eighty Writers on How to Be a Man and elsewhere, and have appeared in Esquire, Granta, Harper’s, The Caribbean Review of Books and other publications.
 His widely read essay, “From Jamaica to Minnesota to Myself,” appeared in the New York Times Magazine.
 In early 2016 his viral video Are you racist?
 ‘No’ isn’t a good enough answer received millions of hits.
 He is currently working on the Dark Star Trilogy a fantasy series set in African legend (Riverhead, 2018).

 Marlon James was born in Kingston, Jamaica in 1970.
 He graduated from the University of the West Indies in 1991 with a degree in Language and Literature, and from Wilkes University in Pennsylvania in 2006 with a Masters in creative writing.
 He lives in Minneapolis, Minnesota and teaches English and creative writing at Macalester College.
+In 2018 Marlon James was elected to the American Academy of Arts and Letters.

 In his presentations, James addresses topics related to writing and the writing process, as well as issues pertaining to the history of the Caribbean, race and gender in the US and UK, and youth subcultures as expressed in literature and music such as hip-hop and reggae.